Psychedelic/introduction/README.md

 # Introduction

-Psychedelic is a decentralized venture studio focused on building products in the Internet Computer ecosystem.
+Psychedelic is a decentralized venture studio focused on building products on the Internet Computer.
 We’re a group of builders and creators working together to build & collaborate on projects, improvement proposals, standards, and Open Internet Services on the Internet Computer.
-The goal is to eventually become a fully community owned and operated DAO.
+The goal is to eventually become a fully community owned and operated (and tokenized) DAO.

 We want to create a collaboration-first community for: